-It is revealed that "37 different people have been in the band over the years".
-Minus the two original members, one keyboard player, and the original and current bass players.
-This implies that the band has had 32 different drummers who inexplicably died.
+Thirty-seven different people have been in the band over the years.
+Excluding the two original members, one keyboard player, and the original and current bass players, that means the band has had 32 different drummers who inexplicably died.

 As the film was improvised by all the performers, Rob Reiner, Christopher Guest, Michael McKean, and Harry Shearer went to the Writers' Guild hoping to give proper credit to everyone.
 The Board of Directors voted 15 to none that the credits should stay as it was including only the four of them.

 When Nigel describes the sustain on his Les Paul guitar, he says he could "go out and get a bite" and "you'll still be hearing that one."
 Les Paul described the sustain on one of his own guitars: "You could go out and eat and come back and the note would still be sounding."